Bhargavi84/yoga-emporium/README.md

 ## **Scope**
 * To create a website where the transactions would be handled electronically or online – e-commerce facilitates all the various shopping-related activities, including the purchase and sales of products and services, shipping, billing, etc. will be online.
-* The website has been divided into different section so that users can easily look into that and the infomation are easy and understandable way so that  they can login/signup, signout, add to bag, secure checkout, email confirmation, update profile/order information, remove products from bag and save the order history very easily.
+* The website has been divided into different section so that users can easily look into that and the information are easy and understandable way so that  they can login/signup, signout, add to bag, secure checkout, email confirmation, update profile/order information, remove products from bag and save the order history very easily.

 ## **Structure**
 * This  website is e-commerce website that contains three sections.